 1. Guangzhou Baiyun International Airport

 FedEx Asia-Pacific hub at Guangzhou Baiyun International | Image Courtesy: Meihe Chen

 Located At: Guangdong province, China

 Number of Passengers Handled: 43.7 million

 From the 11th busiest airport in the world a year before, Guangzhou Baiyun International became the world’s busiest hub in 2020.
-This drastic change is a result of the COVID-19 pandemic that disrupted air transportation globally.

 In 2019, Guangzhou Baiyun International was the third busiest airport in China by both passengers and cargo traffic.
 The airport has two terminals, terminals 1 and 2, the latter being one of the world’s largest airport terminals (658,700 m2) by floor area.
 It has three operational runways with two more under planning.
 The airport serves as the primary hub for multiple domestic airlines, including Hainan, China Southern, and Shenzhen Airlines.

 An ongoing expansion plan will increase Guangzhou Baiyun International’s capacity to handle 120 million passengers and close to 4 million tons fright a year.

 Frequently Asked Questions